ApachePointObservatory/fitPlugPlateMeas/doc/ReadMe.txt

 Select the CMM measurement results you wish to process and drop them onto the application icon.
 It will then fit each set of data and display a report.
 In addition it shows a graph of the residuals (which includes a pop-up menu allowing you to select which plate you wish to display).

 Once one batch has been processed you may drop additional measurement files to process more.
-However, the graph data keeps accumulating until you quite the application and eventually the application will run out of memory.
+However, the graph data keeps accumulating until you quit the application and eventually the application will run out of memory.

+Note that the reported values include a fit for quadrupole (both plate by plate and cumulatively for all plates processed since you started the program).
+This has no effect on whether to accept a plate but it helps us keep track of systematic errors in the drilling machine, which we can take out by preprocessing the plFanuc files.